olivermaerz/wordpress-dev-server/README.md

 To restart the development server run: `./bin/start`

 Place the themes you are developing into the `themes` folder, and the plugins you are developing into the `plugins` folder.
-After adding new plugins or themes run `./bin/update_themes_and_plugins.sh` so the symlinks get update (symlinks get also automatically updated when running `./bin/start`).
+After adding new plugins or themes run `./bin/update_themes_and_plugins.sh` so the symlinks get updated (symlinks get also automatically updated when running `./bin/start`).

 FYI: The MySQL data is stored in the `server_data/mysql_data` sub folder and WordPress in the `server_data/wordpress` folder.
 There is no need to work directly with those two folders.